-This senior course is primarily "studio based" and is designed for those with previous Metalwork experience.
-This course builds advanced skills and concepts taught in previous Metalwork courses.
-Students will have access to all of the processes in the Metal shop.
-In consultation with the instructor, students will be expected to design and build projects of their choosing.
-Students must be capable of taking charge of their project work-developing a plan, set goals for completion, maintaining a daily log and working independently.
-Supplementary fee: \$50.00
+This senior course is intended for those with previous Metalwork experience.
+This course fosters the development of advanced skills and concepts that were introduced in previous Metalwork courses.
+Students will have access to all tools, machines, equipment and processes in the Metal shop.
+In consultation with the instructor, students will design and build projects of their choosing.
+Students are required to take charge of their project work, develop a personalized plan, set goals for completion, and work with a certain amount of self-direction.
+Supplementary fee: \$57.50